jupyterhub/zero-to-jupyterhub-k8s/source/googlecloud.md

 - create a Google Cloud account
 - install the Google Cloud SDK
-- authenticate with Google Cloud
+- initialize the SDK and authenticate with Google Cloud

 ## Create a Google Cloud account